ACCOUNTABILITY &

 We will assist in the development of behavior intervention modules that create social-emotional learning opportunities for students that are directly tied to infractions.

-After the initial 2 day training, on-going coaching (typically quarterly) will be provided by a CLS consultant throughout the year to the ARC teacher and site team for implementation and sustainability support.
+After the initial 2 day training, on-going coaching (typically quarterly) will be provided by a CLS consultant throughout the year to the Accountability and Resiliency Center teacher and site team for implementation and sustainability support.

 -